 The crowd was hyper, there were people screaming for joy.
 What also got my attention where the massive tourists flowing in, sharing their strong fight to anybody as well.

 In case you don’t know, Bangla road is a street of bars, clubs, pubs, restos and etc. That is why during this Songkran feast day, most of these bars offer different ways of how to have fun, especially for drinks.
-There was foam party in one corner then when you walk right through another corner, a different set of party people crashing into someone else, splashing water to whoever pass by then.
+There was foam party in one corner then when you walk right through another corner, a different set of party people crashing into someone else, splashing water to whoever passes by then.
 My friend and I were able to search for a place which we both feel comfortable.
 And I could say we had chosen the area where we best shoot and splash water to people.
-We were on the second floor of an open bar that until now, it still won’t register on my mind the name of the bar.
+We were on the second floor of an open bar that until now, it still won’t register on my mind the name of the bar (hope the photos of the bar below will help you figuring out when you are in Phuket, let me know in the comment box if you happen to get the name).
 We stayed longer there had some refreshing drinks, we also danced with the locals and other party goers.

-After which, we decided to check the main beach, so we plunged again into the busy street until we reached Patong beach.
-It was a quick visit to the beach, observing the local program that the local set in front of it.
+After which, we decided checking the main beach, so we plunged again into the busy street until we reached Patong beach.
+It was a quick visit, by observing the local program that the local set in front of it.
 I decided to go back to the hostel right after this quick beach visit as I was exhausted from the flight and so with the festival.
 It was a wrap for me.

 I come from a country (The Philippines) where we celebrate different types of festivities in every town, yet, I never heard of this Water Festival.
 So, this kind of fair is new to me, which I suggest you should experience this kind of Festival in Thailand.

 Have you been to a Water Festival?
 How was it?

 Ferna is a spontaneous traveler from the Philippines who had a great experience traveling her own country first before she embarked to other countries.
 She thrives to be more independent in her own skin.
 Connect with her at email@example.com